Juan Taverna

 Juan Alberto Taverna (13 April 1948 – 7 November 2014) was an Argentine former footballer.
 Taverna is regarded as the first (and only to date) to have scored seven goals in a single match in the 1974 Campeonato Nacional.

 Career

 Born in Veinticinco de Mayo, Buenos Aires, Taverna played most of his club football in Argentina, with brief spells at Real Murcia (Spain) and C.D.
 Veracruz (Mexico).
 Taverna was a dominant striker, scoring 77 goals in 173 competitive matches.
-Taverna's highlighed moment came in 1974 when he scored seven goals the day that Banfield thrashed Puerto Comercial 13–1 in the 1974 Campeonato Nacional.
+Taverna's highlighted moment came in 1974 when he scored seven goals the day that Banfield thrashed Puerto Comercial 13–1 in the 1974 Campeonato Nacional.
 That outstanding mark still remains as record in Argentine football competitions.

 Taverna began his career with Estudiantes de La Plata, where he would win three consecutive Copa Libertadores titles.
 He also played for Club Atlético Banfield where he scored an incredible 56 goals in 56 matches before moving to Boca Juniors where he won the 1976 Argentine Primera División.
 He finished his career with Club de Gimnasia y Esgrima La Plata.